-Prince William County evolved into a center of federal activity during the economic depression of the 1930s.
-Large tracts of submarginal land, depleted from the tobacco cultivation of the 1700s and 1800s, were prime for federal programs to use (Evans 1989:104).
+Large tracts of submarginal land owned by poor Blacks and whites, depleted from the tobacco cultivation of the 1700s and 1800s, were prime for federal programs to use (Evans 1989:104).

 Recognizing the need for growing urban populations to have recreational opportunities, the Franklin D. Roosevelt Administration set this land aside in the early 1930s as a place for environmental education and recreation.
 The Civilian Conservation Corps constructed five cabin camps and several small lakes.
 In 1936, legislation established the area as the Chopawamsic Recreation Demonstration Area (National Park Service [NPS] 2005).
 During World War II the newly constructed cabin camps were used to house and train allied spies for the Office of Strategic Services, the precursor to the Central Intelligence Agency (Evans 1989:118).
 The park was returned to NPS stewardship after the war and has been named Prince William Forest Park since that time (Evans 1989:122; NPS 2005).

-The western part of the county remained fairly rural during this period and roads remained unpaved.
-Like other rural southern Black or mixed-race communities, Thoroughfare community members traveled roads in the rural area on horseback or by foot (Peckler and Moss 2022:11).
-In fact, the basic landscape patterns of "a small, self-contained and isolated world" connected by foot-paths survived well into the mid-twentieth century (Aiken 1985:392).
-As such, many social activities were fairly limited to the surrounding area and the community, in part due to the difficulty of travelling and in part to Jim Crow mindset of the surrounding areas.
+The western part of the county remained rural during this period and roads remained unpaved.
+Like other rural southern Black or mixed-race communities in the county, Thoroughfare community members traveled roads in the rural area on horseback or by foot (Peckler and Moss 2022:11).
+In fact, the basic landscape patterns of "a small, self-contained and isolated world" connected by footpaths survived well into the mid-twentieth century (Aiken 1985:392).
+As such, many social activities were fairly limited to the surrounding area and the community, in part due to the difficulty of travelling and segregation and in part to Jim Crow mindset of the surrounding areas.
+In particular to the Thoroughfare community, the Oakrum Baptist Church acted as the social and spiritual center, providing a safe gathering space for members to not only worship but also to hold community functions (Peckler and Moss 2022:11).